Lotus-King-Research/In-Three-Dimensions/README.md

 ## :grey_question: Scope of Work

-The initial scope of work aims at understanding the progression where 1) a physical object is translated into a data object, 2) the data object is edited and refined, and 3) scenes are created by arranging data objects together and by adding motion to the arrangements.
+The initial scope of work aims at understanding the process where 1) a physical object is translated into a data object, 2) the data object is edited and refined, and 3) scenes are created by arranging data objects together and by adding motion to the arrangements.

+In the process under investigation, the input is a physical object, and the output is a data object.
+The output data object accurately represents the original physical object.
+The data object must then be readily usable in popular VR and AR development platforms and common 3D-printing software.

+This project is focused on understanding how the process between the input and the output might work.

 - Mapping out options for 3D scanning:
   - methods